For more information, please contact Natalia Broz, Associate Director for Graduate Programs.

-Drexel Biomed practices a Rolling Admissions policy--students are able to apply at any term during the year, but students are encouraged to matriculate at the start of the Fall Term to ensure a proper sequence of coursework.
+Domestic students may apply for admission during any term during the year, though students are encouraged to matriculate at the start of the Fall Term to ensure a proper sequence of coursework.

 Cost of Study

-For more detailed information regarding Graduate Tuition and Fees, please visit Drexel Central: Cost of Attendance for Graduate Programs
+For more detailed information regarding Graduate Tuition and additional financing resources please visit Drexel Central: Cost of Attendance for Graduate Programs

 Length of Program

 The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; however, two years is normally required for a post-baccalaureat student to achieve an MS degree.

 Many of our students look at their Drexel graduate degree as an investment in their future and finance their graduate education through a combination of institutional funding, federal aid, private educational loans, and other sources.

 Drexel Dean's Fellowship

 For all on-campus University City Main Campus students, a Drexel Dean's Fellowship is a non-need-based award for full-time graduate students that provides a percentage of the student's tuition each term.
 Awarded by the University's Graduate Admissions Office, the Dean's Fellowship is designed to assist outstanding applicants, and as such, the fellowship does not carry any assigned duties.
 Requirements for the fellowship are as follows: